 So you decided that enough is enough!
 You need your sleep and sanity back!
-And the only way to do that is by creating some structure in your babies sleep routine.
+And the only way to do that is by creating some structure in your baby's sleep routine.
 Well sleep training will do just that.
 You don't have to think of sleep training as some harsh means of controlling your baby.
-You don't have to hear them cry all night.
+And you certainly don't have to hear them cry all night.
 In fact, there doesn't have to be much crying at all.
 There are many things you can do to help your baby get to sleep, and stay asleep.
-Here are my basic tips, to successful sleep training.

 - The best place to start is a solid, and consistent bedtime routine, at a descent hour.
 This will help teach your baby predictability.
 The more they know what's coming, the more likely they are to accept it.
 You can start by something simple like a bath and reading a book.
 It doesn't have to be anything complex.
 As long as it is the same routine, every night, at the same time.
 Eventually your baby will get use to this routine and know it's time to go to bed

 - Create a good sleeping environment.
 This may include things such as: room darkening shades, swaddling if your baby is young, comfortable jammies, proper room temperature.
 Anything you can do to make them as comfortable as can be, to promote a restful nights sleep.